blkzen/trading-bot/README.md

 ## INDICATORS
 A. Receive, Set, and Compare Indicators
 B. Track Movement
-C. Use trading technique to assess risk
+C. Use various trading technique to assess risk